-The program you used to get your initial mortgage may also dictate what kind of refinancing you’re able to do.
+In addition, it's important to realize that the program you used to get your initial mortgage may also dictate what kind of refinancing you’re able to do.
 Although FHA and conforming conventional loans bought by Fannie Mae will always refinance USDA and VA loans, the reverse isn’t always true.
 In fact, USDA will only refinance USDA loans.

-Here’s a chart with details on refinancing.
+Here’s a chart with details on refinancing:

 Who Refinances Who?

 Original Mortgage Type